Higher order monotonicity and submodularity of influence in social networks: from local to global: Introduction

 The result in \cite{Mossel2010local2global} shows that our conjecture is true when $k=1$ and $k=2$.
-We study the case $k>2$ in this paper and our contributions are as follows: \begin{enumerate}[(a)] \item We put forward the definition of \adk as well as a more generalized conjecture than the conjecture proposed by KKT. \item We prove the correctness of our conjecture when the underlying graph of the GT model is a DAG for any $k>2$. \item When $k=\infty$, we prove that our conjecture is always correct for all general graphs. \end{enumerate}
+We study the case $k>2$ in this paper and our contributions are as follows: (a) We put forward the definition of \adk as well as a more generalized conjecture than the conjecture proposed by KKT. (b) We prove the correctness of our conjecture when the underlying graph of the GT model is a DAG for every $k>2$. (c) When $k=\infty$, we prove that our conjecture is always correct for all general graphs.